CesiumGS/3d-tiles/3D_TILES_NEXT.md

 #### [Cesium 3D Metadata Specification](./specification/Metadata)

 This specification defines a standard metadata format for 3D data.
-This format is shared by two other extensions, `3DTILES_metadata` in 3D Tiles and `EXT_feature_metadata` in glTF.
+This format is shared by two other extensions, `3DTILES_metadata` in 3D Tiles and `EXT_mesh_features` in glTF.

 3D Tiles Metadata defines key concepts such as schemas, property types, and storage formats.